Close Menu

 On October 25, 2023, the Georgia Court of Appeals declined to expand the liability protections of Gov. Kemp’s Executive Order issued during the COVID-19 public health emergency to all healthcare services provided during the PHE.
 In affirming the trial court’s decision to limit the breadth of the Executive Order, the Court of Appeals said that to receive liability immunity, healthcare providers must demonstrate that they were engaged in “services related in some manner to managing the emergency.”
 However, the court acknowledged that the defendant providers could still argue upon remand “the plaintiff’s injuries could be construed as resulting from the COVID-19 emergency because ‘the response to COVID-19 reasonably interfered with arranging for or the providing of healthcare services or medical care . . .’”

-In the same opinion, the Appeals Court also addressed the applicability of a hospital’s arbitration agreement to an independent physician.
+In the same opinion, the appeals court also addressed the applicability of a hospital’s arbitration agreement to an independent physician.
 The court held that an arbitration agreement between a patient and a health system does not extend to independent physicians where the agreement does not show an intent to benefit a third party.
 Resurgens, LLC v.
-Ervin, No. A23A0892 (Ga.
+Ervin, No. A23A0892, 894 S.E.2d 408 (Ga.
 Ct.
 App.
 Oct.
 25, 2023).

 OSHA Rules & Guidance